 The Latina Entrepreneur Academy is designed to train, motivate, and inspire women, especially those of Hispanic descent, to build their own businesses or enhance their existing ones.The academy will provide a series of informational sessions on various topics that will better prepare women entering the world of entrepreneurship.
 Through this initiative, we hope to nurture this entrepreneurial spirit and provide support to driven Latinas who seek to launch and/or expand business endeavors.
-With the support of The Coca-Cola Foundation, by the end of 2017 LULAC will have awarded 6 sites across the country to train over 200 women.
+With the support of The Coca-Cola Foundation, LULAC looks to grow the Latina Entrepreneur Academy and continue to provide opportunities for entrepreneurs.

 The Televisa Foundation (TF) & the League of United Latin American Citizens (LULAC) with the support of Intel have collaborated to expand the TECHNOLOchicas LiFT program in the state of Arizona.
 Through the LiFT program, middle school girls ages 11-14 are equipped with the technological skills they need to succeed in the technology-focused workforce of today and tomorrow.
 Empowering girls with a STEM education is key to closing the education and economic gaps that are all too prevalent in underserved communities.
 By the end of 2017, TF and LULAC will have awarded 30 sites across the United States.